 Making the repairs and deducting from rent

-What is considered a violation of warranty of habitability in NYC
+What is considered a violation of the warranty of habitability in NYC

-The Department of Housing Preservation and Development have classified three types of housing violations based on the level of its hazardous conditions.
+The Department of Housing Preservation and Development has classified three types of housing violations based on the level of its hazardous conditions.

-Class B violations are hazardous violations which must be corrected within 30 days from mailing of the notice of violation.
-Examples of Class B violations are inadequate lighting facilities for public halls or stairs; no provision for smoke detector in dwelling unit; and unlawful bars or gates on windows opening to fire escapes.
+Class B violations are hazardous violations that must be corrected within 30 days from the mailing of the notice of violation.
+Examples of Class B violations are inadequate lighting facilities for public halls or stairs; no provision for a smoke detector in the dwelling unit; and unlawful bars or gates on windows opening to fire escapes.